petuum/adaptdl/docs/README.rst

 .. include-start-after

-AdaptDL is a *resource-adaptive* deep learning (DL) training and scheduling framework, and is part of the `CASL opens source project
+AdaptDL is a *resource-adaptive* deep learning (DL) training and scheduling framework, and is part of the `CASL open source project
 <https://www.casl-project.ai>`_.
 The goal of AdaptDL is to make distributed DL
 easy and efficient in dynamic-resource environments such as shared clusters and the cloud.